various UI failures when running under Wayland

 Thoughts/advice most welcome!

-#5 Updated by Tobias Ellinghaus over 2 years ago
+#5 Updated by Tobias Ellinghaus about 3 years ago

 In general I have no problem with the popups being placed differently or having tails pointing to the button.
 But the lack of interaction from keypresses is not good.
 So while option 1 sounds nice and simple I guess we have to dig into adding our own widget.

-#6 Updated by Dan Torop over 2 years ago
+#6 Updated by Dan Torop about 3 years ago

 I think the lack of interaction from keypresses is something different -- a bauhaus incompatibility with Wayland, perhaps something about keyboard grabs.
 Keypresses work fine under X11.
 Certainly the implementation using GtkPopover is pleasingly simple.
 I pushed out another change to https://github.com/dtorop/darktable/tree/wayland-fixup-popover which uses more GtkPopover default behaviors (with a tail, centered over the profile button.
 A screenshot attached of how it looks.